Slorthy/KPSC_Desktop_App/README.md

 - Scrolling Functionality is handled automatically.
 Depending on the TV the scrolling buffer may vary.

 ### Fullscreen Mode
-- Press BACKSPACE to exit Fullscreen Mode or F2 to completely close the application
+- Press BACKSPACE to exit Fullscreen Mode for each board / viewer or F2 to completely close the application

 ### Project Structure
 ```